 Please fill out the following form to indicate your intention to begin the Prepare to Practice Legal Research Certification Program.

-The following workshops are planned for Spring '23.
+The following workshops are planned for the '23- '24 school year.
 There will be additional opportunities for workshop credit throughout the semester.
 If you are signed up for the certification program you will receive an email letting you know about all upcoming workshops.
 They will also be announced in the school announcements emails and on the Boley website.
 All workshops will be presented twice, at 12:10 and 4:30pm.
 Fall '23 workshops are all scheduled for Wood Hall Room 8.
 Spring workshop rooms will be announced closer to January.

 Wednesday, September 20, ChatGPT and Your Legal Research- Meredith Kostek